The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 - Wear proper footwear.

-Old Man’s Cave Trail is a 0.6-mile out and back trail.
+Old Man’s Cave Trail is a 0.6-mile out-and-back trail.
 It can be very crowded at times.
 The trail will take hikers to the cave through the gorge and along Old Man’s Creek.

 Cedar Falls In Hocking Hills, Ohio

-The Cedar Falls Trail also connects to the Buckeye Trail/ Grandma Gatewood Trail leading to Ash Cave and the Grandma Gatewood Trail leading to Old Man’s Cave.
+The Cedar Falls Trail also connects to the Buckeye Trail/ Grandma Gatewood Trail, leading to Ash Cave, and the Grandma Gatewood Trail, leading to Old Man’s Cave.

 Hidden Falls